colabottles/toddl/posts/an-event-apart-boston-2017.md

 Even going back to 2008 when I met Jeff Veen, Doug Bowman, Jason Santa Maria, Andy Budd, and listened to the keynotes from Kimberly Blessing, Peter-Paul Koch, Ethan Marcotte, Jared Spool, Christopher Fahey, and Luke Wroblewski to the folks I met that I named previously.
 I can’t even begin to describe the gratitude that I have still, and now, for what they have done to help me in my career.

-Even the folks at other AEA events that I did not see but always said, “I’ll be down next year!” to which I never was.
+Even the folks at other AEA events that I did not see but always said, &ldquo;I’ll be down next year!&rdquo; to which I never was.
 People like Jeremy Keith, Andy Clarke, Dan Cederholm, Mark Boulton, Karen McGrane, Lea Verou, Mike Monteiro, Sarah Parmenter, Kristina Halvorson, Paul Irish, Jon Hicks, and Cameron Moll.

 In 2008, I took back information and used it to do the job I was hired to do then.
 2017, I intend to do the same with the plethora of information I brought home with me.
 It took me 9 years and a lot of blood, sweat, and tears to get back to where I am today and get back to see these professionals speak.
 It was well worth it.